regan-sarwas/npmap.js/API.md

 Tooltips display when you hover over a feature in an overlay.
 Tooltips only work for layer handlers that support `mouseover` and `mouseout` operations (currently CartoDB, CSV, GeoJSON, GitHub, KML, Mapbox, and SPOT).

 Tooltips should be short and succinct.
-Like popups, HTML and Handlebars strings are supported.
+Both HTML and Handlebars strings are supported by tooltips.

     var NPMap = {
       ...